Link Search Menu Expand Document

 • IDS Only to enable IDS on the appliances.

-• IPS-Performant to enable IPS on the appliances.
+• IPS-Performant to enable IPS-Performant on the appliances.

-3. To apply a different signature profile, select the Profile check box, and then select the appropriate profile from the drop-down list.
+3. To apply a different signature profile, select the Profile check box, and then select the appropriate signature family from the first drop-down list.
+The second drop-down list includes the Orchestrator-provided default profile that corresponds to the signature family you selected (Default for 4.x or Default_S5 for 5.x) and any other signature profiles you have created.
+Select the signature profile you want to use.
 For more information about signature profiles, see Manage Signature Profiles below.

-4. The proposed modifications, if any, are displayed for the appliances in the Modification column.
+4. The Modification column displays the proposed changes, if any, for the appliances.
 To apply your changes, click Save.
 Or, to close the dialog box without making any changes, click Cancel.

 Manage Signature Profiles